albinekb/xwax-plus/README.md

 Most of these features reside in their respective branch in this repository and can be checked out and compiled.
 If you wish to use several of the features create a new branch and merge the features you want into that branch and compile.

-List of currently implemented features:
+List of currently implemented features (Screenshot in the [wiki!](https://gitlab.com/K3nn3th/exwax/wikis/home)):

 - **Cue points** *(Branch: dicer_stuff):*